lsimons/caseum/docs/guides/stages.md

    * You can use the [story template](../stories/story-template.md).
 3. **Events**:
    * group your events by domain, if you did not do so yet.
 Give the domains clear names.
-   * create an event diagram for each domain.
+   * create a description for each event.
    * You can use the [event template](../events/event-template.md).
 4. **Components**:
    * Create digital versions of all your existing C4 diagrams.